 The Aquasana 10-Year Whole House Water Filter can filter up to one million gallons of water, providing, great tasting, safe drinking water from every faucet in your home for the next decade.
 It removes 97% of chlorine and reduces the amount of fluoride and other contaminants like lead, mercury, and pesticides.
 The system can also be upgraded to include a salt-free water softener and UV filtration, which is a huge plus if you’re on well water.

 This filter is specially engineered to maximize potent filtration for top performance.
 Additionally, it’s been designed with a distinct upflow, dual tank functionality that equates to more water staying in contact with the filters for a longer period of time, meaning more time for contaminants to be removed; this design also means clogging will be a thing of the past.

 Aquasana’s optional pro-grade installation kit includes brass fittings for easy installation, a 20-inch pre-filter, and a sub-micron post filter.
 It also has bend support and shut off valves for easier filter changes.
 With the addition of a Simplysoft Salt-Free Water Softener to this unit, you can protect your pipes from scale and corrosion without removing essential minerals from your water and adding excess salt or chemicals.
 Aquasana’s UV Sterilight Filtration add-on kills 99.99% of viruses, bacteria, and more.

 You should plan on changing the filters every 10,000 gallons with this unit.
-Although many reviewers were able to install the Aquasana Whole House Water Filter themselves, some required the help of a professional plumber.
+Adding to this, although many reviewers were able to install the Aquasana Whole House Water Filter themselves, some required the help of a professional plumber.
 In closing, Aquasana provides a 10-year warranty on this product.